frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 Even though mixing SSR with CSR was possible in early AJAX era, I think it's fair to say that it became **less** popular with the rise of SPAs.
 My understanding of this situation is that mobile apps made us think, that the web should become more like native apps.
-Consequently, we started treating HTML not as a document but rather as an entry point to our app through JS.
+Consequently, we started treating HTML not as a document but rather as an entry point to our app.
 This naturally led web apps to use the same APIs and the same flow for fetching data.

 And those were REST APIs of course.
 Now think about this: REST APIs use some sort of language as a data format (usually JSON), while the traditional web approach was different - it was rather:

-- sending data by submitting **html** forms - key-value pairs
+- sending data by submitting **html** forms — key-value pairs
 - fetching data by following links to other pages - **html** documents

 Why did we abandon that?
 I think that using REST with SPA felt good, as we enjoyed the clear separation between:

 - application - it's logic, state, view/styling, offline-first support etc, and
 - the data

-It was like the box decoupled from its content
+It was like the box decoupled from its content.
-(of course we still have to follow the schema, but that's not the point here).

-Also, we were able to share same endpoints between different clients, like mobile apps, web apps, etc.
+Also, as already partly stated, we were able to share same endpoints between different clients.

 And finally, there was also that tempting promise, that frontend devs and backend devs can work independently.
 Well, maybe, but...

-It was causing a weird situation, where we were using almost the same model/dto for backend and frontend.
+It was causing a weird situation, where we were using almost the same model for backend and frontend.
 There was too much logic leaking to the frontend layer, and responsibilities were unclear.
 And one might say: whatever, that's what we do 95% of our time - simple, CRUD apps.
 I get it, but even so, what about those 5%?